KeenRivals/brashear.me/content/2016-12-03-ipv6-on-time-warner-slash-spectrum.markdown

 # Choosing a Router

 You need a wireless router that's IPv6 compatible.
-Most recent models by big brand are, but many have some limitations.
+Most recent models by big brands are, but many have some limitations.
 The [Netgear Nighthawk routers](https://www.amazon.com/gp/search/ref=as_li_qf_sp_sr_il_tl?ie=UTF8&tag=brashearme-20&keywords=netgear nighthawk&index=aps&camp=1789&creative=9325&linkCode=xm2&linkId=4df7aa8f8e021216bcc5f1f2686b2db0) are fairly good, but don't give you much control over the IPv6 firewall (it's either on of off).
 I am very happy with my [ASUS RT-AC88U](http://amzn.to/2gXLxS3), which gives me more control than the Netgear device did.
-The [ASUS RT-N66U](http://amzn.to/1jadh79) is a cheaper option with IPv6 capabilities—you'll only lose out on some wireless speed.
+The [ASUS RT-AC66U](https://amzn.to/2WhBxdN) is a cheaper option with IPv6 capabilities.
+You'll only lose out on some wireless speed.

 # Installation